iot-Noob/API-Boiler-Plate/README.md

 - login works without custom glue code
 - refresh tokens rotate safely
+- access tokens can be revoked immediately on logout (not just waited out until expiry)
+- every refresh token in a session family dies together — reuse detection actually propagates
-- user sessions can be invalidated server-side
+- user sessions can be invalidated server-side, per-session or across all devices
 - admin access is defined cleanly
 - local development is easy to run with fake but realistic config